Ségou Empire: Economy

 The economy of the Segou Empire flourished through trade, especially that of the slaves captured in their many wars.
 One category of slave, the jonfin, could be sold; another, the jonba were put to work by the state either as laborers or as soldiers in the ton djon.
-The demand for slaves then led to further fighting, leaving the Bambara in a perpetual state of war with their neighbors, and slaves from the area formed the majority of those sold to European traders at the Senegal and Gambia river trading posts.
+The demand for slaves then led to further fighting, leaving the Bambara in a perpetual state of war with their neighbors, and slaves from the area formed the majority of those sold to European traders at the Senegal River and Gambia River trading posts.

 Trade was conducted largely by Muslim maraka merchants who traded across the Sahara or towards the coast.
 They exchanged guns, shell money, horses, salt, gold, cloth, and slaves.

 Mungo Park, passing through the Bambara capital of Ségou in 1797 recorded a testament to the Empire's prosperity:

 The view of this extensive city, the numerous canoes on the river, the crowded population, and the cultivated state of the surrounding countryside, formed altogether a prospect of civilization and magnificence that I little expected to find in the bosom of Africa.